 Strangely, at the detention center, he is visited by Courtney, who asks him why he keeps fighting against the committee.
 He responds by saying that through the support of his friends and co-workers, he had changed his ways.
 Before, he believed his power lent him a sense of self-righteousness.
 After claiming that she would never understand him as long as she forced her sense of justice on others, she leaves, replying how interesting the conversation was.
 When he is brought before the committee, he tries his best to help Raymond acquit Kay of her crime, but to no avail.
 Suddenly, when all hope seems lost, Courtney accuses Blaise of having killed Jill Crane.
 She then reveals that she entered the meeting room on the night of the murder to obtain the documents on the IS-7 Indecent.
 To make things more interesting, though Detective Rip Lacer had reported the corpse was missing, this fact never reached Manfred von Karma.

-Moreover, many of the revelations regarding Blaise manage to cast previous canonical facts in a much darker light.
+Moreover, many of the revelations regarding Blaise cast previous canonical facts in a much darker light.
 He was the Chief Prosecutor in 2000 when the IS-7 Incident took place.
 When the body of Pierre Hoquet disappeared from the crime scene, he blackmailed the coroner assigned to the case, Bonnie Young, into forging an autopsy report.
 When Gregory Edgeworth brought to light the possibility that the autopsy report may have been a fabrication and presented the secret recordings of Jeff Master’s interrogation to the court, Blaise found himself in a difficult situation.
 He knew that if he did nothing, the people would accuse the prosecutor’s office of corruption, thus ruining his own illicit schemes.
 Therefore, Blaise penalized Manfred von Karma to cover his tracks.

 As these facts are being brought to light, Sebastian, realizing the truth before anyone else, denies it even when it’s right in front of him.
 He claims that he won numerous awards and graduated at the top of his class to gain his father’s approval.
 Blaise coldly states that his accomplishments were the result of his own personal connections with and influence over the teachers.
 He then says if Sebastian failed to notice that, he isn’t worthy of being his son.
 This causes Sebastian to leave the room in tears.
 Franziska realizes at this moment that she and Sebastian aren’t so different.
 She too had a father she looked up to and realized over the years the importance of accepting his crimes and hopes that Sebastian will be able to do the same one day.